lip6/painless/README.md

 * slime/:
    Contains the code of Slime from the SAT Competition 2021 with our Bayesian Moment Matching algorithm.
+   * utils/SearchInitializer.cc:
+      Contains the BMM implementation.
+   * core/Solver.cc:
+      Contains the CDCL algorithm (BMM is added to the solve_() and search() methods).

 To compile the project
 ----------------------